|

 registered?

-No, participation in the Continuing
+Yes, participation in the Continuing Professional Development program is compulsory.

-A Certificate of Currency indicates to employers,
+CPD indicates to employers,

 the public and other professional bodies that you